tensorwerk/hangar-py/docs/concepts.rst

 In a sense, the backend of Hangar serves two functions:

-1) Bookkeeping: recording information about about arraysets, samples, commits, etc.
+1) Bookkeeping: recording information about about columns, samples, commits, etc.
 2) Data Storage: highly optimized interfaces which store and retrieve data from from disk through its backend utility.